sarkonovich/Alexa-Hue/README.md

 The program requires ruby 2.0 or above, and some Ruby Gems.

-Now you need to check that you've got a proper version of Ruby installed.
+First, check that you've got a proper version of Ruby installed.
 In a terminal window just type
 ````ruby --version````

 Make sure that you've got 2.0.0 or above.